About Us Contact Shop

 4. Chilaquiles Verde

-A plate of Mexican chilaquiles, with eggs on top.
+A plate of Mexican chilaquiles.

 I remember the first time I had chilaquiles, and it was amazing. 👌